mission-deny-the-mission/CoR-Document-V2/main.typ

   + What kind of hardware resources are required to run the models locally?
   + Can inference be done scalably using only CPUs?
   + What size of model is needed for an AI bot for this kind of chatbot?
-  + Which #acrshort("LLM")s are most effective?
+  + Which #acronym("llm")s are most effective?

 == Malware generation and obfscuation study

 + What techniques are most effective at doing randomized malware generation for malware analysis labs?
 + To what extent can the malware generation be automated?
 Partly or fully?
-+ How can #acrshort("LLM")s be used to obfscuate existing malware in ways that make it more complex to analyze?
++ How can #acronym("llm")s be used to obfscuate existing malware in ways that make it more complex to analyze?

 #include "literature-review.typ"